 Do you have a morning routine?
 If so, what is it you do to set yourself up for the day ahead?

 My best days are those that I can start slowly in my home with exercise, breakfast, coffee, looking over the day and getting ahead on my work.
-In all honesty, though most days it’s a win just getting my bag packed and out the door to our office.
-I really like working nights as it’s quiet and cool here in tropical Cambodia so some mornings I’m..drowsy.
+In all honesty, though many days it’s a win just getting out the door.
+I try my best to set my days up before they start, most of the time it creates resilience to all of the unexpected things that pop-up.

 One book everyone should read?
 Why?